Firefighters from across Massachusetts attend funeral for fallen Worcester firefighter

-WORCESTER (WHDH) - Hundreds of firefighters from across Massachusetts gathered in Worcester Saturday morning to pay their respects to their 36-year-old brother who was killed in the line of duty.
+WORCESTER (WHDH) - Thousands of firefighters from across Massachusetts gathered in Worcester Saturday morning to pay their respects to their 36-year-old brother who was killed in the line of duty.

 A sea of uniformed and white-gloved officers marched to St. John’s Church and stood outside during the Mass for firefighter Christopher Roy.